 This map of the devastation wrought by the Great Chicago Fire in 1871 triggered an immediate memory.
 That malignant blob, devouring the heart of a city and then randomly stopping mid-street: I had seen its like before.
 On London Verbrandt, the title of a series of Dutch maps showing the smouldering remains of London’s Great Fire in 1666.
-The two countries were at war at the time, perhaps explaining the strategic importance of such maps — as well as providing a boost to Dutch morale.
+England and the Netherlands were at war at the time, perhaps explaining the strategic importance of such maps to the Dutch — as well as providing a boost to morale (not quite Dutch courage, though).

 Chicago's crispy bits (map by R.P.
 Studley Co., in the public domain, found here at the Library of Congress).

 Urban fires were a recurring terror throughout most of human history.
 From time immemorial, when people first chose to live in compact, combustible surroundings, the generalized use of fire for cooking and heating was bound to cause the occasional inferno.
 London’s epic fire, for example, started for a very banal reason: Thomas Farrinor failing to turn off the oven of his bakery in Pudding Lane.
 The wooden frames of London's houses and a fierce wind did the rest.

 Many cities burned down — and were rebuilt — several times.
 And that’s just during peacetime.
 War only increased the risk of city fires, either due to civil disorder or as a deliberate military tactic.
 Both factors are said to have contributed to Moscow’s Great Fire of 1812, which levelled the city just as Napoleon entered it.

 A crying London oarsman showing a tableau of his city burning (Map by Frederick De Wit, image in the public domain, found here on Barry Ruderman's Rare Maps).